Brekkulækur Team

 Martina Klocke

 Is our most important conection to Germany.
 She is talented in many ways: photographer, fair hostess, a multiplicator in many ways – there is nothing she could not do – next to her job, family and her horses, of course.
-Thank you!
+In summer 2024 she fulfilled her heart’s desire to spend a longer period of time here with us and at the same time she brought our office into shape.
+Thank Thank you!

 Brigitte Visbeck